Posted by Heart Hugger on Mar 27, 2020 2:16:05 PM

 One of the great benefits of heart surgery is physically being able to do more than you could before.
 Two of the most common exercise questions following heart surgery are when to start and what to do.

 When should I start?

-As you are settled back at home; gradual exercise is essential in recovery.
+As you are settled back home, gradual exercise is essential in recovery.
 You might have to build up slowly and pace yourself, to begin with, and it is normal to feel tired in the first few weeks.
 Try to balance any activity with enough rest and sleep.

 What should I do?

 Walking is a great first exercise as it allows you to go at your own pace, and you can build up the length of your walk as you start to feel better.
-There are also many other exercises if walking seems like too much at first: heel raises, marching in place, stepping up and down on the bottom step of some stairs.
-At around 6-8 weeks post-surgery, you can resume more rigorous exercises including, cycling, jogging, and swimming.
+There are also many other exercises if walking seems too much at first: heel raises, marching in place, and stepping up and down on the bottom steps of some stairs.
+Around 6-8 weeks post-surgery, you can resume more rigorous exercises, including cycling, jogging, and swimming.

 Maintaining a Healthy Heart

 Your surgery has treated some of the problems, but it does not change the reasons that you had heart problems in the first place.
 To get the most from surgery, you must do what you can to prevent further complications.

 Some changes in what you eat are a good idea following heart surgery.
 Make time to think about your diet.
 Watching what you eat will help keep your arteries clear and help you stay well.